LinZichuan/linzichuan.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Zichuan Lin, a fourth-year Ph.D. student in the Department of Computer Science and Technology, Tsinghua University, advised by [Prof. Guangwen Yang](https://www.tsinghua.edu.cn/publish/csen/4623/2010/20101224195554390212530/20101224195554390212530_.html).
+I am Zichuan Lin, a fourth-year Ph.D. student in the Department of Computer Science and Technology, Tsinghua University, advised by [Prof. Guangwen Yang](http://www.cs.tsinghua.edu.cn/publish/csen/4623/2010/20101224195554390212530/20101224195554390212530_.html).
 Previously, I completed my B.S. in Computer Science at Tsinghua University.

 I was a research intern at Microsoft Research Asia (MSRA) from Sep, 2016 to Mar, 2018 (advised by [Lintao Zhang](https://www.microsoft.com/en-us/research/people/lintaoz/)) and from May, 2018 to Jun, 2019 (advised by [Tao Qin](https://www.microsoft.com/en-us/research/people/taoqin/) and [Li Zhao](https://www.microsoft.com/en-us/research/people/lizo/)).
 I will be joining [SAIL](https://ai.stanford.edu/) at Stanford University as a visiting student researcher this Summer, advised by [Prof. Tengyu Ma](https://ai.stanford.edu/~tengyuma/).

-My research interests include deep reinforcement learning, imitation learning and meta learning.
+My research interests include reinforcement learning and deep learning.
 My goal is to develop sample-efficient reinforcement learning algorithms with strong robustness and interpretability.
 My research projects mainly involve episodic control, reward decomposition, disentangled representation learning, model-based RL and meta-RL.
+I am also interested in RL applications such as dialogue system.

 Publications
 ======